Oregon Public Utility Commission

 - Quarterly and annual reports with financial statements

-- Annual budgets and two-year action plans
+- Annual budgets and two-year action plans set in coordination with utilities and with community input

 - Annual minimum performance measures